 Notice with the Perfect Privacy VPN Manager application I first connected to the Zurich server and then the London server.
 You can see the numbers on the left of the application (1 and 2) corresponding with the hops.

 Perfect Privacy allows you to self-configure your VPN chains with up to four hops directly in the VPN Manager app – adding or removing servers in the chain without losing your connection.

 Conclusion on speeds – It’s important to note that speeds can vary considerably depending on many factors.
 Nonetheless, if you want a multi-hop VPN that offers excellent performance, VPN.ac and Perfect Privacy are two good options.

 ProtonVPN is yet another service that carries out some logging, but still claims to be a “no logs VPN service” on its homepage.

-This is a fairly common issue (see also the Betternet review, Windscribe review, and PureVPN).
+This is a fairly common issue with some other questionable VPN providers – see for example with Betternet, Windscribe, PureVPN, and CyberGhost.
 Many VPNs claim to be “no logs” on their homepage, but then carefully disclose data that is “retained” or “collected” in their privacy policies.

 They know most people won’t bother reading the fine print if they see “no logs” somewhere on the website.

 Here you can see that ProtonVPN is claiming to be a “no logs VPN service” on its homepage: